Quadriffis/immortal-millionaire/8 - have your money generate money.md

 ### Balancing your risk

 The first step is to find a low cost provider of investment assets.
-Specifically we are looking for parties offering index funds and ETFs[^Basically these are slices of assets] of index funds.
+Specifically we are looking for parties offering index funds and ETFs (which are basically slices of assets) of index funds.

 We are looking for 2 things: